 In addition to writing, directing , producing films and appearing on stage and in film, Jill has been featured in numerous television commercials.
 She portrayed the popular singing waitress in a nationally broadcast TV ad for the Ground Round restaurant.
 She also pitched Park Eight, Georgia Bank & Trust, Continuum Games and Zayre through on-air ads.

 Jill is also a popular voice actor and has been the female spokesperson for dozens of Genesis Diamonds commercials in the mid-South.
-She was featured in several Timberland Boots holiday ads and commercials for Electronic Express and numerous internet campaigns including for Funk & Wagnalls.
+She was featured in several Timberland Boots holiday ads, many tv commercials for Electronic Express and numerous internet campaigns including for Funk & Wagnalls.